 In June 1937, Turrou was fired for breaking the FBI oath.
 But his damage was far from done.
 When he took the stand at the trial of the few remaining suspects in October 1938, he was accused being an overzealous government agent motivated by profit and fame, of tampering with witnesses, and even of taking a bribe from Dr. Greibl.
 Despite the convictions, the FBI looked unprofessional and unprepared to protect the nation from espionage.

-The aftermath.
-In response, we immediately began reforming our counterintelligence operations.
-We trained our agents how to conduct espionage investigations and how to the make the U.S. a more difficult operating environment for foreign agents.
-Since the Rumrich case was based solely on statements by the spies themselves, we also began developing other tools and techniques to corroborate testimony.
+In response, the FBI immediately began reforming its counterintelligence operations.
+The Bureau trained agents on how to conduct espionage investigations and how to the make the U.S. a more difficult operating environment for foreign agents.
+Since the Rumrich case was based solely on statements by the spies themselves, the FBI also began developing other tools and techniques to corroborate testimony.